GPUOpen-Drivers/AMDVLK/README.md

 It is recommended to install 16GB RAM in your build system.

 ### Build System
-CMake 3.13.4 or newer is required.
+* CMake 3.13.4 or newer is required.
 [Download](https://cmake.org/download/) and install proper one if the cmake is older than 3.13.4.
+* Ninja is requred.

 ### Install Dev and Tools Packages
 #### Ubuntu